softcontext/vuejs/md/dot.languagebabel.config.md

 For most projects, it is better to configure language-babel via project-based .languagebabel file properties which will override the package settings below.
-See ".langeuagebabel Configuration" for more information on this behaviour.
+See "`.languagebabel` Configuration" for more information on this behaviour.

 ```
 {